Recession of 1958

-The Recession of 1958, also known as the Eisenhower Recession, was a sharp worldwide economic downturn in 1958.
-The effect of the recession spread beyond the United States borders to Europe and Canada, causing many businesses to shut down.
-It was the most significant recession during the post-World War II boom between 1945 and 1970 and caused a sharp economic decline that only lasted eight months.
-By the time recovery began in May 1958, most lost ground had been regained.
-As 1958 ended, the economy was heading towards new high levels of employment and production.
-Overall, the recession was regarded as a moderate one based on the duration and extent of declines in employment, production, and income.
+The recession of 1958, also known as the Eisenhower Recession, was a sharp worldwide economic downturn in 1958.
+The effect of the recession spread beyond the United States to Europe and Canada, causing many businesses to shut down.
+Officially, recessionary circumstances lasted from the middle of 1957 to April 1958.
+Though it is generally regarded as a moderate recession, it was the most significant recession during the post–World War II economic expansion between 1945 and 1973.

 Causes

 There were many major factors in the decline that exerted a growing downward pressure on production and employment, resulting in a general reduction of economic activity.